DecLearn/declearn/docs/devs-guide/benchmarks.md

 ## Benchmark classes

-The benchmark classes are defined in `benchmarks/__init__.py`; these are the entities that ASV discovers, parameterises and runs.
+The benchmark classes are defined in `benchmarks/suite.py`; these are the entities that ASV discovers, parameterises and runs.
+ASV names them by their module path, so each cell appears as `suite.<Class>.<method>` (e.g. `suite.BackendsBenchmark.time_run`).
 Four classes are currently in place, each exercising a different declearn feature against the same MNIST workload.